reyhaneh-tavakoli/CleaveRNA/README.md

 - The CleaveRNA tool contains two main modules that users can select based on the purpose of evaluation.
 These modules are related to both feature file and train file generation.

-- Feature generation contains four modes:
+- Feature generation contains four modes: default, target_screen, target_check and specific_query.

-     - **Default**: In this mode, first the DNAzyme sequences are designed based on the given parameters then the feature table is generated for all the candidate cleavage sites on the target.
+     - **Default mode**: In this mode, first the DNAzyme sequences are designed based on the given parameters then the feature table is generated for all the candidate cleavage sites on the target.

        - You need to provide the parameter file in CSV format and using this command line option
        ```[bash]